Ahmed-dev-code/agentQA-testing/readme.md

     main()
 ```

-The script initially worked as expected, returning product names and prices.
-However, when re-executed, it got stuck while searching for products.
-Switching from query_data() to to_data() resolved the issue.
+The script worked as expected, returning product names and prices. trying with response.to_data() :
 ```python
 # Extract the product data using the AgentQL query
         response = page.query_elements(PRODUCT_DATA_QUERY)